damian-nz/laraman/readme.md

 composer require --dev rl-studio/laraman
 ```

-Add the service provider to your `providers` array in `config/app.php`
+If using Laravel 5.4 or below, add the service provider to your `providers` array in `config/app.php`

 ```php
 RLStudio\Laraman\ServiceProvider::class,